 Arsenic is one of the World Health Organization’s top ten chemicals of “major health concern.”
 “Long-term exposure to high levels of arsenic is associated with higher rates of skin, bladder, and lung cancers, as well as heart disease,” reports the FDA.
 The FDA has released statements about the presence of arsenic in rice, apples, and all organic fruits.
 But unlike the countries of the European Union, the U.S. has no ban on arsenic in our food.
 Find out the strangest food law in every state.

-A baby walker is a seemingly adorable wheeled device that allows an infant to “stand upright” and “walk” by fluttering their tiny feet on the floor.
-But some medical experts believe they impair baby’s development, and some go so far as to call them dangerous (since they can help a baby go to places they shouldn’t be, like the top of a staircase).
+A baby walker is a seemingly adorable wheeled device that allows an infant to “stand upright” and “walk” by fluttering their tiny feet on the floor like Fred Flintstone.
+But medical experts have found that they impair baby’s mental and physical development, giving them mobility beyond their age-appropriate capabilities, and preventing them for learning essential skills (and developing essential muscles along the way) like crawling, pulling themselves upright, and eventually walking.
+They have also proven to be dangerous and even fatal, since they can help a baby go to places they shouldn’t, like the top of a staircase.
 Baby walkers are banned in Canada, but they’re legal here in United States pretty much across the board.
 Baby walkers might be legal, but there are some baby names that are definitely not.

 Spanking in school